Merel Blom

 Merel Blom-Hulsman (born 19 August 1986) is a Dutch Olympic eventing rider.
 She competed at the 2016 Summer Olympics in Rio de Janeiro where she finished 19th in the individual and 6th in the team competition.

-Blom also participated at the 2014 World Equestrian Games and at two European Eventing Championships (in 2011 and 2015).
+Blom also participated in the 2014 World Equestrian Games and at two European Eventing Championships (in 2011 and 2015).
 She won a team bronze at the 2014 World Games in Normandy, France.